On the Hilbert geometry of simplicial Tits sets: Proof of Lemma

-Let us return to the particular convex set $\Omega_t$.
-For any cell $V$ of $\Omega_t$, the union of all $n$-cells containing $V$ is called the star-like neighborhood of $V$, and denoted by $\St(V)$.
-We need the following \begin{lemma} $\St(V)$ is a convex subset of $\Omega_t$. \end{lemma} \begin{proof} Let $F$ be any $(n-1)$-cell lying on the boundary of $\St(V)$, and let $L$ be the hyperplane containing $F$. $L$ does not contain $V$, so $V$ is contained in exactly one of the two closed ``half spaces" of $\Omega_t$ bounded by $L$.
-Since $\St(V)$ is an union of $n$-cells containing $V$, using the fact that $L$ is an union of $(n-1)$-cells, we can conclude the whole $\St(V)$ lie in the same half space as $V$.
+\end{proof} Return to the particular convex set $\Omega_t$.
+For any cell $V$ of $\Omega_t$, we let $\St(V)$ denote the union of all closed $n$-cells containing $V$ (``$\St$" for ``star-like" or ``saturated"). \begin{lemma} $\St(V)$ is a convex subset of $\Omega_t$. \end{lemma} \begin{proof} Let $F$ be a $(n-1)$-cell on the boundary of $\St(V)$ and let $L$ be the hyperplane containing $F$. $L$ does not contain $V$, so $V$ is contained in one of the two ``half-spaces" in $\Omega_t$ bounded by $L$.
+Using the fact that $L$ is an union of $(n-1)$-cells, we conclude the whole $\St(V)$ lie in the same half-space as $V$.
+Therefore, $\St(V)$ is an intersection of half-spaces, hence convex. \end{proof}